Alva, Oklahoma: Transportation

 U.S. Route 64 runs east–west through the center of the city, intersecting U.S. Route 281, which runs north–south.
 Route 281 joins Route 64 for one mile between College Boulevard (west) and Lane Boulevard (east) on Oklahoma Boulevard.

 Alva Regional Airport, a 650-acre general aviation facility owned and operated by the city, is immediately south of the city on the west side of U.S. Route 281.

 Alva is located on the Panhandle Subdivision of the Southern Transcon route of the BNSF Railway.
 This is the main transcontinental route between Los Angeles and Chicago, and carries an average of 90 freight trains per day.
 In January 2015 BNSF Railway announced an expansion project to add a second track between Wellington, Kansas and Avard, Oklahoma passing through Alva as part of a $175 million expansion in the South Region.
-By October 2018, the entire Southern Transcon was double-tracked, except for two bridges.
+By October 2018, the entire Southern Transcon was double-tracked, except for the crossing of the Salt Fork Arkansas at Alva and one other bridge; over the Missouri River at Sibley, Missouri.